Welcome to Central!

 Information on tax credits and other issues related to financial aid can be found at: www.irs.gov

-- Inform the Financial Aid Office, in writing, if you receive additional resources from other sources such as scholarships, DVR, employer reimbursement of tuition
+- Inform the Financial Aid Office, in writing, if you receive additional resources from other sources such as scholarships, DVR, or employer reimbursement of tuition.

 - First time student borrowers: Complete new borrower's entrance counseling at www.studentloans.gov All first time borrowers: Complete the student and/or parent Electronic Master Promissory Note and online PLUS Request at www.studentloans.gov

 - If an unwanted Federal loan pays to your account, write VOID on the refund check and return to the Financial Aid Office within 14 days with written notice to cancel or reduce the loan.
-Please contact the Financial Aid Office if you want to return loan funds but do not have a paper check to return.
+Please contact the Financial Aid Office if you want to return loan funds but do not have a paper check to return, and you may want to reduce or cancel future loan disbursements

-- All student borrowers: Complete an Exit Interview before you leave school. www.nslds.ed.gov
+- All student borrowers: Complete an Exit Interview before you leave school at www.nslds.ed.gov

 - Master’s candidates must enroll in at least 5 credits of course work at #501 level or higher to receive aid

-- Read and respond immediately to any correspondence from the Financial Aid Office
+- Read and respond immediately to any correspondence from the Financial Aid Office, which will normally be sent to your CWU email address.

-- Keep your address and phone number updated on Safari www.cwu.edu Wildcat Connection > Safari
+- Keep your address and phone number updated on www.cwu.edu > MyCWU

-- Check your “To Do List” on Safari frequently
+- Check your “To Do List” on MyCWU frequently.

 - May 15 is the priority deadline for summer aid applications

-- Keep your award notices, promissory note, disclosure notices, and Federal Personal Identification Number (PIN) in a safe place
+- Keep your award notices, promissory note, disclosure notices, and FSA ID info in a safe place

 - Inform the Financial Aid Office if you transfer to another school